 Keep these tips in mind as you care for your loved one:

 - Educate yourself about the disorder.
 Learn all you can about acoustic neuroma.
 The disease symptoms are invisible, and sometimes your loved one might feel as if no one understands what they’re going through.
-Aim to make yourself an expert on the condition so that you can be a better caregiver and a better advocate for your loved one’s treatment.
+Aim to make yourself an expert on the condition to be a better caregiver and a better advocate for your loved one’s treatment.

 - Be compassionate.
 Your loved one is likely to be frightened if their hearing is threatened or if their symptoms limit their daily routines.
-Show them that you understand their concerns and that you’re ready to support them.
+Show them that you understand their concerns and are ready to support them.

 - Get help.
 Finding people who know what it’s like to deal with acoustic neuroma can make it easier for you and your loved one to cope with the disease.
 Ask your healthcare provider for a referral to support groups and resources.

 Acoustic Neuroma Brain Science

 Scientists are working to better understand acoustic neuroma, both in terms of its causes and the chemical processes that make tumors grow.
 Research is focused on finding ways to stop the tumors from forming in the first place or to slow their growth once they have developed.

 Current areas of research include:

 - Anti-inflammatory therapy.
 Research has found a connection between acoustic neuromas’ growth rate and the presence of an inflammatory compound called cyclooxygenase 2.
 It is possible that treatment with aspirin, which inhibits cyclooxygenase 2, may slow the growth of these tumors.

 - Neurofibromatosis type 2 (NF2) treatments.
 The development of drugs to treat the growth of tumors in patients with NF2 could lead to treatments for spontaneously occurring acoustic neuromas.